 1) Report your Injury:

-A common mistake people make surprisingly often is failing to report their work injury as soon as possible after it occurs.
-I’m talking about injuries that aren’t life-threatening or where bones are jutting out of the skin, of course, in which case the priority is getting to an emergency room or hospital as soon as possible.
+A common mistake people make often is failing to report their work injury soon after it occurs.
+I’m talking about injuries that aren’t life-threatening or where bones are jutting out of the skin, in which case the priority is getting to an emergency room or hospital soon.

 More common is the situation where someone feels sudden back pain after lifting, for example, and figures it’ll just go away by the next morning or in a day or two.
 When it doesn’t, they may finally mention something to their supervisor or to a co-worker.
-Although Ohio law provides two years (and in some cases longer) to file a workers’ compensation injury claim, most company policies specify that a work injury be reported (usually via a written incident report) right away.
-A delay of even a few days will likely result in your employer contesting the claim under the theory that, had the injury occurred at work as opposed to elsewhere, it would have been reported right away in accordance with their employment policies which, they will say, they’ve gone over with you many times.
+Although Ohio law provides a year (and sometimes longer) to file a workers’ compensation injury claim, most company policies specify that a work injury be reported (usually via a written incident report) right away.
+A delay of even a few days will likely result in your employer contesting the claim under the theory that, had the injury occurred at work as opposed to elsewhere, it would have been reported right away under their employment policies which, they will say, they’ve gone over with you often.

 Don’t count on a supervisor remembering that you told them about your injury; supervisors often have a way of conveniently forgetting any such conversations.
-Get the incident report prepared and signed on the day of the work-related accident, if at all possible.
+Prepare the incident report and get it signed on the day of the work-related accident.
 Every day that passes before the First Report of Injury (FROI-1) or employer incident report is completed increases the speculation that your injury didn’t happen on the job.

-Seek medical treatment as soon as possible after the injury occurs.
-Depending upon the severity of the injury, you may decide to make an appointment with your family doctor, go to an Urgent Care or Occupational Health facility or to the nearest emergency room.
-Be sure to provide as detailed history of injury as you can to the emergency squad, nurse and/or doctor.
+Seek medical treatment soon after the injury occurs.
+Depending upon the severity of the injury, you may make an appointment with your family doctor, go to an Urgent Care or Occupational Health facility or to the nearest emergency room.
+Provide as detailed history of injury as you can to the emergency squad, nurse and/or doctor.
 Tell them what happened, what hurts and where.
-Make sure you tell them that the injury happened on the job as the health providers will know to submit the proper paperwork directly to the Ohio BWC or to your self-insured employer.
-As for follow-up care, be aware that not all family doctors treat work-related injuries as they must be Bureau of Workers’ Compensation (BWC) certified health providers.
+Tell them that the injury happened on the job as the health providers will know to submit the proper paperwork directly to the Ohio BWC or to your self-insured employer.
+As for follow-up care, know that not all family doctors treat work-related injuries as they must be Bureau of Workers’ Compensation (BWC) certified health providers.

-Make sure to file appropriate paperwork as soon as possible.
+File appropriate paperwork soon.
 Although the FROI-1 is often filed by the health provider, it is best to follow up with your employer’s benefits department and/or human resources personnel and with the BWC to make sure it has been filed.
 The employer is required to complete a portion of the FROI-1, although this may be done after the FROI-1 is filed with the BWC.
 The sooner you file, the sooner you will likely receive your benefits.
 After your claim has been filed, the BWC will send you an identification card with your claim number as well as other items.

 You should keep a folder for all correspondence and medical records concerning your claim and carry the ID card in your wallet or purse.
 You will need to provide the information on the card to your health provider and pharmacy.
 As an attorney certified by the Ohio State Bar Association as a specialist in the practice of Ohio Workers’ Compensation Law, I have handled thousands of injury claims since being licensed in 1985.
 Call The Monast Law Office today to discuss your injuries.